 Confused about how to advertise your business?
-Here are 9 steps for planning an effective advertising strategy and choosing the best places to advertise your business.
+Here are 9 steps to plan an effective advertising strategy and choose the best places to advertise your business.

 What’s the best way to advertise a small business?
 The many advertising options make that a puzzling question for many business owners.

 You can buy pay-per-click ads on Google and other Internet search engines.
 You can buy banner ads on websites.
 You can send email to your own email list, or buy ads in another company’s list.
 You can buy advertisements on popular social media sites such as Facebook, Twitter, and LinkedIn (or just post for free and hope your posts get seen by people who might want what you sell).

 Then, of course, there are the more traditional advertising avenues such as newspapers, magazines, radio, local TV, coupon books, weekly and shoppers, and even phone books.
 Which, if any, should you use?

 Ask ten small business owners that question and each is likely to give you a different response.
 The owner of a niche software publishing company may tell you that advertising in a trade magazine works for her.
 The guy who runs the lawn care service you use may tell you he advertises regularly in the classified sections of town newspapers but thinks he gets most of his customers by word-of-mouth.

 A management consultant may tell you that advertising is a waste of money – that what brings in business is content marketing and presenting workshops.
 A plumber may tell you Angie’s List® or HomeAdvisor brings in some leads.
 And so it goes.

 Who’s right?
 Where should you advertise?
 Does it pay to advertise?
 How can you get the most mileage from your ad dollars if you do advertise?